|

 Post by splendidlybaroque on Jul 22, 2009 5:22:10 GMT -5

 Kaya is one of the prettiest dolls I own.
-Her face is absolutely ic and her hair is easy to care for IMO.
+Her face is absolutely angelic and her hair is easy to care for IMO.
 I don't play with my dolls much so that could have something to do with it, but if her hair is properly cared for there should be no problems.
 Although I adore her meet outfit, I decided to make my Kaya a modern girl since the rest of my dolls are modern.
 Here is a picture of her in the star hoodie outfit:

 |